alexmickelson/fall-2023-advanced-frontend/larger-project/README.md

    1. save stores input in api
    2. displayText data is loaded from api
 4. Harden web requests
-   1. when a request is in fight show the spinner
+   1. when a request is in flight show the spinner
    2. when web request results in an error, show error text
    3. prevent double clicks of the submit button